bjoernbremer/bjoernbremer.github.io/_posts/2020-03-17-foreignpolicy-merkel.md

 ---
-title: 'The Coronavirus Is Reducing Merkel's EU Legacy to Ashes'
+title: 'The Coronavirus Is Reducing Merkel’s EU Legacy to Ashes'
 date: 2020-03-17
 permalink: /posts/2020/03/foreign-policy/
 tags: